 Implementation recommendation to connect two-year colleges with four-year institutions :

-students.
-If articulation programs are not in place, these high-risk students often fall through the cracks and never complete their
+Successful transfer from a community college to a four-year institution is often the only opportunity these individuals (community college transfer students) have to achieve a bachelor’s degree, particularly in the case of lowincome students.
+If articulation programs are not in place, these high-risk students often fall through the cracks and never complete their education. |

 The mathematical and instructional standards and strategies presented in Beyond Crossroads need to be communicated broadly and incorporated into instructional materials that may be in print, video, digital, or some other media or format.
 Incorporating the recommendations of Beyond Crossroads into instructional materials benefits all parties–students, faculty, and publishers.
 Faculty, collaborating with publishers, as both writers and users of standards-based materials, can incorporate research into practice and guide the design of textbooks and other instructional materials.
 Only through cooperation between faculty and publishers, will standards-based materials become the norm.